SPIX23/shaiya-solutions/readme.md

 * ps_login ct file that will decrease the amount of failed logins allowed before the client gets disconnected

+* ps_login with the aforementioned mods applied plus anti-injection (nubness) and handshake (anton) solutions

 * Insert_Action_Log_E procedure that changes the mapid and coordinates of characters that log off in D2

 * apostrophe removal query for mobs, skills, and items that should be executed after updating the tables